Youth are welcome in the facility at all hours during Summer Term.

 Youth who are dependents of Rec Center members must register as Youth Pass holders at Member Services prior to participation.
 To register be prepared to:

-- Provide child’s full name, date of birth, age
+- Provide youth’s full name, date of birth, and age

 - Provide parental/guardian signature on the liability release

-- Have a picture taken of the child at Member Services
+- Have a picture taken of the youth at Member Services

 - Pass requires renewal every three months